AIS-Bonn/rviz_cinematographer/README.md

 **laser_segmentation** : segments each scan ring of a velodyne scan with respect to a specified width

-**map_handler** : stores a representation of the environment consisting of a static and a dynamic part
+**dynamics_mapping** : stores and maintain a representation of the dynamics in the environment

 **object_detector** : detects objects in the map